Director: Todd Phillips

 Cast: Robert Downey Jr., Zach Galifianakis, Jamie Foxx, Michelle Monaghan

-Watch Due Date online in the UK: Amazon Prime / TalkTalk TV / iTunes / Prime Video (Buy/Rent) / Rakuten TV / Google Play
+Watch Due Date online in the UK: Netflix UK / TalkTalk TV / iTunes / Prime Video (Buy/Rent) / Rakuten TV / Google Play

 Cars are funny.
 Men are funny.
 Two men in a car together?
 That’s hilarious.
 Especially if they have to drive across America because one of them says “bomb” on an airplane.
 And then swap bags.
 And get accused of drug smuggling.
 And cross the border into Mexico.
 Oh, and one of them’s about to have a baby!
 Oh yes, Due Date ticks every comedy box.
 Except the one labelled jokes.